pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 ![Notification signed document](https://raw.githubusercontent.com/pluralsight/guides/master/images/cf249643-5131-47b5-b8fb-09720271e6ad.gif)

-The entire source code of the final app is on [Github](https://github.com/eh3rrera/nda-chat).
+We won't list the complete source code of all the files, only the relevan parts.
+However, you can find the entire code of the application on [Github](https://github.com/eh3rrera/nda-chat).

 # Requirements